FIRE & WATER: THE GREAT DISASTERS OF SAG HARBOR

 The building also housed a camera shop, an apartment and two offices, including one where Thomas Harris wrote much of 'Silence of the Lambs.’”
 Besides running Marty’s Barber Shop, Mr. Trunzo helped start the Firemen’s Museum and had himself been a volunteer fireman for most of his long life.

 After Superstorm Sandy, the Sag Harbor Volunteer Ambulance Corps received a special proclamation from the Suffolk County Legislator for their heroic work in its aftermath.
 The Ambulance Corps had immediately rushed to assist the Broad Channel Fire Department of Queens, NY, which had lost its entire fleet due to flooding.
 It filled a retired 2002 ambulance with donations from local residents, organized by Sag Harbor Village Police Chief Tom Fabiano, which included clothing, food, toiletries, and a check in the amount of $1200 to assist in Broad Channel’s recovery efforts.
 The Corps not only delivered the goods, but left the retired ambulance to the Broad Channel’s department.
-Our hats are off to our Ambulance Corps and Police Department.
+Our hats are off to our Ambulance Corps and Police Department, and our First Responders in general, in perpetuity.

 THE FIREMEN’S MUSEUM AND THE SHFD TODAY